prescientmoon/everything-nix/README.md

 # Welcome to *the Satellite*

 In case you are not familiar with nix/nixos, this is a collection of configuration files which build my entire system in a declarative manner.
-The tool used to configure the global system is called [nixos](https://nixos.org/), and the tool used to configure the individual users is called [home-manager](https://github.com/nix-community/home-manager).
+The tool used to configure the global system is called [nixos](https://nixos.org/), and the one used to configure the individual users is called [home-manager](https://github.com/nix-community/home-manager).

-### Features this repository include:
+### Features this repository includes:

 - Consistent base16 theming using [stylix](https://github.com/danth/stylix)
 - [Agenix](https://github.com/ryantm/agenix) & [homeage](https://github.com/jordanisaacs/homeage) based secret management
-- Sets up all the apps I use, including git, neovim, fish, tmux, starship, xmonad, rofi, polybar, discord, zathura, alacritty & more.
+- Sets up all the apps I use — including git, neovim, fish, tmux, starship, xmonad, rofi, polybar, discord, zathura, alacritty & more.

 ### In the future I might start using any of the other cool nix-based tools, like: